ZitongYang/tinylm/README.md

 ## Posttraining
 > Ultimately, we want model to answer to user instructions.
 For example LM("What is the capital of France?") -> "Paris".

+### Instruction tuning
+Two stage process
+- Query curation `x`: how to generate truly diverse instructions?
+    - Iterate through the pretraining data
+    - Ask human annotator to design querys that would have the given pretraining query as output
+- Human annotation `y`: how to teach model the desired behavior?
+    - Ask human annotators to respond to the query